maniSbindra/acs-workshop/README.md

 * To create K8s cluster with Windows Agents follow instructions in [Windows Agents](./win-agents.md)

-## Once required cluster is created complete the [exercise](./k8s-exercise.md) which will take you through the most common k8s resources
+## Once required cluster is created complete the [exercise](./k8s-exercise.md) which will take you through the most common k8s resources and commands